This post may contain affiliate links. Read my disclosure policy here.

 I sweeten the cookies with chopped dates and chopped dried cherries and agave syrup.
 And since I love dark chocolate, I sprinkle them with mini dark chocolate chips.
 To add extra flavor, I also use few tablespoons of my favorite oil – coconut oil.

 A tip when making these cookies is to use a high powered blender to chop and mix the dates and seeds.
-(I used the Ninja Ultima Blender that we received to review a weeks ago.
+(I used the Ninja Ultima Blender that we received to review.
 If you don’t have a blender that can chop or puree food, you can use a food processor or just finely chop your dates and seeds by hand.)

 - 1 cup pumpkin puree